 Requirements for Degree

-- Completion of an approved Joint Applied Project with at least one advisor from NPS
+- Completion of an approved Capstone Applied Project with at least one advisor from NPS

 Each course meets once a week, approximately 3 hours per day, depending upon course units.